 This post is not about those students.
 If you have students who struggle with brainstorming ideas, visualizing the end result, and worry about their writing, graphic organizers will help them.

 I’m going to explain how I create them (and you can too!), why I scaffold them, and where I’ve seen growth.

 I use numerous rubrics, but overall, the traits of writing cover expectations for papers.
 Before we begin researching or brainstorming, I outline the traits of writing with my students.
 Doing so sets the foundation, and I sharing my goals with my students sets the attitude for our collaborative work.

+A graphic organizer for brainstorming helps almost all students.
 I stress brainstorming because the more ideas students understand, the richer their papers become.
 I provide student choice and guide students in choosing how to brainstorm.
 For students who simply do not know what to write, I use a basic web.
 I ask those students to think of every idea, and then I sit with them to guide connections and understanding.